 Galena Creek County Park is an entry way into the lower slopes of the Mount Rose Wilderness.
 The park sits at an elevation of about 6,200 feet, and is host to several trails including the very popular the Jones Creek/White Creek loop that was recently upgraded.
 This is only about 15-20 minutes from downtown Reno.

-About the same distance from downtown is the Thomas Creek Trail, which takes hikers up over 9,700 feet where Point 9896 and Mount Snowflower can be reached.
+About the same distance from downtown is the Thomas Creek Trail, which takes hikers up over 9,700 feet where Point 9896 and Snowflower Mountain can be reached.
 The Thomas Creek Trail is reached by taking the Mount Rose Highway to Timberline Drive.
 The trail can be accessed from the trailhead up on Timberline Drive, with better access to the higher peaks reached by taking FS Road 049 for 2.5 miles up to 6950 feet.

 The White's Creek Trailhead is also reached from Timberline Drive, and is the best access point for Alpine Walk Peak, and can be used for the Whites Creek-Jones Creek loop.